nlpodyssey/spago/README.md

 The behavior of a neural model is characterized by a combination of parameters and equations.
 Mathematical expressions must be defined using the auto-grad `ag` package in order to take advantage of automatic differentiation.

-In this sense, we can say the computational graph is at the center of the SpaGO machine learning framework.
+In this sense, we can say the computational graph is at the center of the Spago machine learning framework.

 Example: